 Next, your written exams must be completed.
 The handbook can be found on the Florida Highway Safety and Motor Vehicles’ Handbooks & Manuals page.
-Testing can be completed in all offices.
-Please check office policy to verify if an appointment is required.
+Testing can be completed in any office.
 If you are under the age of 18 you may be eligible to test at home under the supervision of your parent, legal guardian, or responsible adult over the age of 21.
 Whoever supervises the exam at home must be present in the office to certify the proctored exam or have applicable forms completed:

 STATE OF FLORIDA DEPARTMENT OF HIGHWAY SAFETY AND MOTOR VEHICLES FORMS: